 Before you submit an article to a journal for review, check your funders' expectations for public access.
 Upon submission of your work to a journal, notify the editor and/or publisher that your work falls under a funder's public access policy.

 N.B.
 Most funders require deposit of a publication upon acceptance, not upon publication.
 Embargoes (delayed access) can be supported in most repositories if expected by your publisher.
 Also note which version of the article your funder requires you to deposit.
 A post-print is the same as the final manuscript.
 It is the final version of your article after peer-review but before the publisher has formatted it with page numbers, watermarks, and the like.
 The publisher's formatted version is known as the publisher's version.

 It is the author's responsibility to ensure compliance with public access policies.
 Negotiate your publication agreement as needed.
-Talk to the Scholarly Communication and Publishing Librarian for assistance.

 Below is information on the NIH Public Access Policy for publication sharing.
 It is the longest-standing federal public access policy.
 Many other funders are modeling their policies on the NIH policy and/or making use of the NIH publications repository, PubMed Central.

 Final, peer-reviewed manuscripts must be submitted to the NIH Manuscript Submission System (NIHMS) upon acceptance for publication, and be made publicly available on PubMed Central (PMC) no later than 12 months after the official date of publication.
 Any author can deposit a paper in the NIHMS and manage the submission.

 Note that PubMed Central is NOT the same as PubMed.
 All publications in PMC are freely accessible by the public, while PubMed includes many citations for publications, but not necessarily the publications themselves.